Clusters

 Within the cluster ‘Commercial Transactions & Disputes’ you will focus on the different approaches of and on the law applicable to commercial transactions.
 You will learn about the extent to which parties can navigate between legal systems, with respect to both substantive law and dispute settlement.
 You will tackle dispute settlement questions, such as: Should parties opt for court proceedings, arbitra-tion or mediation and what are the consequences of these choices?
 You will consider what the international effectof the resulting judgment, award or agreement is.
 You will study the methods and potential of private and business law harmonisation at a European and international level.
 The focus will be on key domains of private law such as contract law (with a specific focus on choice of law, sales law, trans-port law, and consumer law).
 You will learn to map contract chains and identify resource gaps.
 You will examine inter-national insolvency, including the question of enterprises that have assets in different countries and the insolvency of enterprise groups that are active in various countries.

-Our legal clinic partner for this module is Loyens & Loeff law firm in Brussels.
+The legal clinic partners for this module are IMEC and Deutsche Seemannsmission in the port of Antwerp.
 Professor Wouter Verheyen is our module coordinator.

 Do you want to study abroad?
 Below you can find an overview of our current privileged partners: